 When you only have seconds to make a splash impression, requiring a user to manually select “Display all images” is a fast track to getting nowhere with images.

-As of December 12, 2013, however, Google has changed its display images policy.
+However, as of December 12, 2013, Google has changed its display images policy.
 The Google servers will now automatically decide whether the email is “junk” and automatically display images in the browser if it is not junk from their secure servers.

 Apple Mail email display image settings